vnessasgrt/bounty-board/BOUNTIES.md

-# Welcome to IPFS Bounties!
+# Welcome to Storage Provider Bounties!

 ## Definition
 Bounties are simply _incentives for closing (fixing) issues_.
 Issues with bounties attached to them are listed on the [Bounties project board](../../projects/1).
 When the original issue is closed by a PR, the author of that PR is considered eligible for the bounty.
 Bounty rewards typically range from **$50** to **$1000**.